akatsay/LoremCakery/README.md

 ### Features

-* Contact form after submitting which an email is sent to email of the owner and data is saved to mongodb.
+* Contact form after submitting which an email is sent to email of the owner and data is saved to mongodb
 * Review cards
 * Admin routes, that enable authorized admin user to add, edit and delete items in the gallery page